-Akeira L. Johnson, MD (Alum from Milwaukee) feels it is important to:
+Akeira L. Johnson, MD (from Milwaukee site) feels it is important to:

 - Have a list of goals that you want to obtain from the fellowship training.
 This helps with initial direction, but keep them flexible enough understanding that your interest or influences may change.

 - Utilize all the wisdom of your mentors and comrades with similar interest.
 You will gain a wealth of knowledge that will assist your professional development and career growth.